 - Muscle biopsy.
 Tiny pieces of tissue are taken to check under a microscope.
 This helps to diagnose conditions that affect muscles.
 These include polymyositis or vasculitis.

 Treatment will depend on your child's symptoms, age, and general health.
 It will also depend on what type of disease your child has, and how severe the condition is.
 A treatment plan is tailored to your child with his or her healthcare team.
 The healthcare team will include your child's primary healthcare provider.
-It will also include a rheumatologist, orthopedist, physical therapist, and other healthcare providers.
+It may also include a rheumatologist, orthopedist, physical therapist, and other healthcare providers.

 There is no cure for most juvenile arthritis and other rheumatic diseases.
-The goal of treatment is often to limit pain and inflammation, and help ensure joint function.
+The goal of treatment is often to limit pain and inflammation, and help retain joint function.
 Certain organs, such as the eyes and heart, are also checked often for problems.
 Treatment plans often use both short-term and long-term methods.

 Short-term treatments include: